 When it comes to the process of registering a marriage in Singapore, the Verification of Documents and Statutory Declaration (VD/SD) and the following marriage solemnisation procedures are typically conducted in person at the Registry of Marriages (ROM) for civil marriages, or the Registry of Muslim Marriages (ROMM) for Muslim marriages.

 However, due to the COVID-19 pandemic, couples may not wish to carry out either procedure in person.

 Fortunately, the government has implemented the COVID-19 (Temporary Measures for Solemnization and Registration of Marriages) Act to help couples get married without requiring couples to meet in person at the ROM or ROMM.

-This article will provide details on how the newly-passed law, which allows for virtual VD/SD and solemnisation of marriage, will benefit couples who intend to get married during the COVID-19 period.
+This article will provide details on how this law, which allows for virtual VD/SD and solemnisation of marriage, will benefit couples who intend to get married during the COVID-19 period.

 - For solemnisations at ROM or ROMM: up to 10 persons

-- For solemnisations at home: up to 10 persons (including residents of the home), or 8 visitors (in addition to any residents) to the home, whichever is higher
+- For solemnisations at home: up to 10 persons (including residents of the home), or up to 5 visitors to the home, whichever is higher

 These limits include the couple, but exclude the licensed solemniser, interpreter (if applicable), and any other vendors providing services for your solemnisation.